ColinGeukes/DistributedSystems/src/README.md

 ```

 The first deploys the required smart contracts
-to the blockchain and outputs their addresses to the log
+to the blockchain and outputs their addresses to the log.
-note their addresses and enter them into `./application.conf`.
+Note their addresses and enter them into `./application.conf`.

 "2" starts both the DataOwner and StorageProvider.
 The former lets you enter
 new values into the storage, the latter will actually store these values, and listens